WISEflow for students

 If you have already had an automated email from WISEflow and are still having trouble signing into your account, please contact studenthub@brunel.ac.uk as there may be an issue with your account settings.

-If you are having trouble accessing other services such as Blackboard you may have issues with your network account.
+If you are having trouble accessing other services such as Brightspace you may have issues with your network account.
 In this case please visit the Tech Zone, on the ground floor of the Bannerman library or contact the IT Services team.

 Errors when uploading files